 Call Veritas Prep at +1-310-295-2098 or click to

-That said, let’s take a look at each prompt in more detail:
+We will now look at each essay prompt in greater detail:

 Essay 1: What matters most to you, and why?
 (Recommended 750 words)